kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

 * CI-pipelines (eg, building the docker image, running the unit tests, deploying, etc)
 * runtime environments (eg, the blue-green rollover, instance scaling, etc)

-You'll follow an actual git commit to an open-source project called **cyber-dojo**. cyber-dojo's `runner` service performs most of its heavy lifting and should run with three replicas.
-Due to an oversight (whilst switching from K8S to AWS) it was running with just one replica.
+You'll follow an actual git commit to an open-source project called **cyber-dojo**.
+In our example cyber-dojo’s `runner` service should run with three replicas.
+However, due an oversight while switching from Google Kubernetes Engine (GKE) to AWS Elastice Container Service (ECS), it was running with just one replica.
 You will follow the commit that fixed this.

 ## Getting ready